 Choosing the right platform for version control and collaboration is extremely important in the new age of software.
-GitHub and GitLab stand out as leading contenders.
+Bitbucket, GitHub, and GitLab stand out as leading contenders.
 These platforms serve as the bedrock for collaboration, version control, and project management, offering many features designed to streamline development workflows and foster innovation.
 As Independent Software Vendors (ISVs) navigate this complex decision-making process, it's essential to understand the nuances that distinguish these platforms and determine which aligns best with their organizational goals and workflows.
-The right tech partner could also be the guiding force that enables you to reach your goal!
-In this blog, we aim to be your enablers – be it in understanding Git, or the key differences and similarities in the battle between Github vs Gitlab.
+The right product engineering service provider could also be the guiding force that enables you to reach your goal!
+In this blog, we aim to be your enablers – be it in understanding Git, or the key differences and similarities in the battle between Bitbucket vs Gitlab vs GitHub.

 Understanding Git and Cloud-based Repositories